Reda-BELHAJ/GortScan/README.md

 # GortScan
-GortScan is a Port Scanner made with Go
+GortScan is a Port Scanner made with Go and Cobra.